Tree Climbing for Ecologists

 - to use probes and get into a position that makes your job easier

-- the opportunity to discuss tree survey and safety
+- the opportunity to discuss tree climbing surveys and safety

 - develop skills and identify when to climb and not to climb